 TGbk editor: Change the text on P38L3-5 as follows:

 If required, an ISTA shall transmit any FTMR frames outside of Availability Windows allocated to itself.
-Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF transmitted by the RSTA.
+Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF Ranging Trigger frame (#2067)transmitted by the RSTA.

 TGbk editor: Change the text on P39L13-30 as follows:

 If the available bandwidth does not allow for the polling of all ISTAs assigned to this availability window using a single TF Ranging Poll frame, the RSTA shall attempt to schedule one or more extra polling/sounding/reporting triplets within the availability window.
-The RSTA shall indicate the extra polling/sounding/reporting triplets by setting the More TF subfield in the Common Info field to 1 and the RA field to the broadcast address in the TF Ranging Poll frame, and in TFs in subsequent Polling, Measurement Sounding and Measurement Reporting phases in the same availability window.
+The RSTA shall indicate the extra polling/sounding/reporting triplets by setting the More TF subfield in the Common Info field to 1 and the RA field to the broadcast address in the TF Ranging Poll frame, and in TFs Ranging Trigger frames (#2067) in subsequent Polling, Measurement Sounding and Measurement Reporting phases in the same availability window.
 If the RSTA had set the More TF subfield to 1 in the preceding Ranging Trigger frame, and if there are no additional polling/sounding/reporting triplets in the same availability window, the RSTA shall set the More TF subfield in the Common Info field to 0 and the RA field to the broadcast address in the next Ranging Trigger frame within that availability window.
-On receipt of such a frame, an ISTA that has not been addressed by a User Info field in the TF, may enter doze state, if no other condition requires this STA to remain awake.
+On receipt of such a frame, an ISTA that has not been addressed by a User Info field in the TF Ranging Trigger frame (#2067), may enter doze state, if no other condition requires this STA to remain awake.
 Any extra polling/sounding/reporting triplets can either be transmitted in the same TXOP: see example in Figure 11-48 (TB ranging availability window with two instances of polling/sounding/reporting triplets within a single TXOP); or a new TXOP, see example in Figure 11-49 (TB ranging availability window with two instances of polling/sounding/reporting triplets in separate TXOPs) depending on the maximum allowed TXOP duration and the predicted length of the extra instances of polling/sounding/reporting triplets.

 TGbk editor: Change the text on P47L14-21 as follows:

 A TB ranging measurement reporting phase including the optional I2R LMR frame is illustrated in Figure 11-54 (TB ranging measurement reporting phase with bidirectional LMR Feedback for n ISTAs).
 If the I2R LMR was negotiated by one or more ISTAs, then a SIFS time after transmitting out the R2I LMR frame, the RSTA transmits a TF Ranging LMR frame to solicit the I2R LMR frame(s).
-This TF shall allocate uplink resources to ISTAs that negotiated an I2R LMR and were allocated resources in the preceding measurement sounding phase.
+This TF Ranging LMR frame (#2067) shall allocate uplink resources to ISTAs that negotiated an I2R LMR and were allocated resources in the preceding measurement sounding phase.
 The RSTA shall allocate each RU in the TF Ranging LMR frame to only one ISTA.
 In response to the TF Ranging LMR frame, each addressed ISTA shall respond by transmitting an I2R LMR frame.

 Resolution for CID 2073